 Scroll down for award descriptions.

-Trout Unlimited national awards will be presented at a special ceremony held during the 2020 Annual Meeting in Bangor, Maine.
-Every effort will be made to have recipients (or a designated representative) present at the awards banquet on Friday, August 21 to accept their award.
+Trout Unlimited national awards will be presented at a special ceremony held during the 2021 Annual Meeting in Bangor, Maine from July 7-12, 2021.
+Every effort will be made to have recipients (or a designated representative) present at the awards banquet on Friday, July 10 to accept their award.
 Because of this, award winners will be granted a $500 travel stipend to help with their travel to the Annual Meeting.
 Recipients will also be noted in the winter issue of TROUT magazine.

 The award winners will be selected by a committee with diverse areas of expertise and interest.
 Those making nominations will be notified of the selections by early July.